Posted March 10, 2015

 - Security experts discovered a potentially catastrophic flaw known as FREAK (Factoring attack on RSA-EXPORT Keys) that for more than a decade has made it possible for attackers to decrypt HTTPS-protected traffic passing between Android or Apple devices and hundreds of thousands or millions of websites, including high-profile government, Fiserv, and media sites.
 A recent scan of more than 14 million websites that support the secure sockets layer or transport layer security protocols found that more than 36% of them were vulnerable to the decryption attacks.
 Microsoft recently announced the security vulnerability affects all Windows users. – ArsTechnica.com

-- Mandarin Oriental Hotel Group confirmed on March 4 that the company is investigating a potential Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. infection that breached the point-of-sale (PoS) systems in some of the chain’s 24 locations worldwide, including hotels in the U.S., which impacted an unknown number of customers.
+- Mandarin Oriental Hotel Group confirmed on March 4 that the company is investigating a potential Malware: Software that is intended to damage or disable computers and computer systems. infection that breached the point-of-sale (PoS) systems in some of the chain’s 24 locations worldwide, including hotels in the U.S., which impacted an unknown number of customers.
 The investigation was initiated after financial institutions reported a pattern of fraudulent charges on payment cards used at Mandarin hotels dating back to December 2014.

 - ASML, a Netherlands-based machine manufacturing company for integrated circuits have been breached.
 The company stats that it hasn’t determined the identity of the attackers, but anonymous sources have cited that the attack was carried out by Chinese government.